 Investigations of nation and identity in film and/or television approached in their specific cultural, historical, and theoretical terms.
 Emphasis on themes appropriate to the Developing Global Citizens requirement.
 May be repeated for credit.
 Topics vary by offering; periodic offering at intervals that may exceed four years.
 Prerequisite: FTS 1400, FTS 1420, or FTS 1430.

-Topics in film and video production with a required lab.
-Representative topics include: Animation; Producing; Video Essays.
+Topics in film and video production.
 May repeat for credit with different content.
 Topics vary by offering; periodic offering at intervals that may exceed four years.
 Prerequisite: FTS 1400, FTS 1420, or FTS 1430.

 An introduction to techniques and theories of video production.
 Credit not awarded for both FTS 2655 and FTS 2650.
 Prerequisite: FTS 1400, FTS 1420, or FTS 1430.